IBM-Cloud/insurance-toolchain/README.md

   Clicking it will:
   * **create 4 GitHub repositories** with the required source code for all the application components;
   * **instantiate the toolchain** in your Bluemix org and space;
-  * **trigger the toolchain**, thereby deploying the dev and master branches for all application components.
+  * **trigger the toolchain**, thereby deploying the selected branches (default to master) for all application components.

 The toolchain is preconfigured for: